awsdocs/amazon-ecs-developer-guide/doc_source/create-load-balancer.md

 Elastic Load Balancing supports the following types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers, and Amazon ECS services can use either type of load balancer\.
 Application Load Balancers are used to route HTTP/HTTPS traffic\.
 Network Load Balancers and Classic Load Balancers are used to route TCP or Layer 7 traffic\.

-Application Load Balancers offer several features that make them particularly attractive for use with Amazon ECS services:
+Application Load Balancers offer several features that make them attractive for use with Amazon ECS services:

 + Application Load Balancers allow containers to use dynamic host port mapping \(so that multiple tasks from the same service are allowed per container instance\)\.